-COURSE NAME INTRODUCTION TO MEDIA

-COURSE NUMBER MKTG 3218 DATE SEPTEMBER 1995

-Prepared by D.Stanger Taught to C.E.

-SchoolBusiness Program

-Date Prepared September 1993 Option

-TermALL Hrs/Wk3 Credits

-No. of Weeks 12 Total Hours

-In order to register for "Introduction to Media", students must provide proof of industry-related employment, or have completed Promotional Strategies, or be enrolled in the dayschool program (Marketing Management).
-COURSE OBJECTIVES (Upon successful completion of this course, the student will be able to:) Know the characteristics and key terminologic es of each major advertising medium.
-2. Acquire an awareness of basic media references materials used in media estimating, buying and planning.
-3. Become familiar with the media selection appreciation of how various media are evaluated Become familiar with the advertising industry in general, and the associations and job functions that exist within it.
-5. Understand how media audiences are measu gathered from these studies are used for evaluations.
+COURSE NAMEINTRODUCTION TO MEDIA COURSE NUMBER MKTG 3218 DATE JANUARY 1998 Prepared by D.Stanger Taught to Part Time Studies SchoolBusiness Date Prepared September 1993 TermALL Hrs/Wk_3 Credits No. of Weeks 12 Total Hours PREREQUISITES In order to register for "Introduction to Media", students must provide proof of industry-related employment, or have completed Promotional Strategies, or be enrolled in the dayschool program (Marketing Management).
+COURSE OBJECTIVES (Upon successful completion of this course, the student will be able to:) Know the characteristics and key terminologic medium. es of each major advertising 2.
+Acquire an awareness of basic media references materials used in media estimating, buying and planning.
+3. Become familiar with the media selection process and develop an appreciation of how various media are evaluated.
+4. Become familiar with the advertising industry in general, and the associations and job functions that exist within it.
+Understand how media audiences are measured and how the information gathered from these studies are used for evaluation and planning purposes.
 EVALUATION Final Examination 40 % Mid Term 30 % Projects and Participation 30 %